Newest Restaurant Supply and Restaurant Equipment

 Main Course

 The main course is going to be the most important part of the meal.
-Your customers will not be happy if the main course is less than what they expect.
-Obviously for a Thanksgiving meal you want to have turkey on hand.
-Make sure that you buy and prepare enough turkey because this will likely be the one thing that everyone wants and chooses to eat.
-It will go fast and you need to be ready for the demand.
-However, there will be the occasional customer that prefers an alternative.
-If you plan to offer a selection in your menu then you might want to consider having ham or another main course selection for your customers to choose from.
+Your customers will not be happy if the main course is anything less than what they expect for a Thanksgiving meal, so your exceptionally delicious and succulent turkey will be the star of the day.
+Make sure to prepare plenty of moist, juicy, tender turkey, enough for all your customers as it will go fast and you will need to be prepared for the demand.
+However, there will be the occasional customer that prefers an alternative, so you might want to consider having ham, roast, or another main course available for your customers.

 Side Dishes

-The sides you choose will be varied because every person likes something slightly different.
-While there are some sides that are traditionally associated with Thanksgiving, the fact is that no two dinners are the same.
+The side dishes that you choose to serve will need to be varied because everybody likes a variety.
+While there are some sides that are traditionally associated with Thanksgiving, the fact is that you have plenty of room to be creative.
 What you choose to serve will be based on several factors.
-If you have a buffet then you will likely offer several alternatives.
-If you are offering a limited menu then you will determine what you serve and allow the customers to choose from that.
-Some ideas that you could have include:
+If you have a buffet then you can offer several alternatives.
+If you are offering a limited menu then you will need to decide what you want to offer and allow your customers to choose from that list.
+Some Thanksgiving side dish favorites are:

 • Potatoes: mashed, au gratin, sweet and baked